ppgcourseUB/ppgcourse2024_week2/Demographic_inference_from_the_multidimensional_SFS.PABLO_LIBRADO/README.md

 | Funadomari_23 | 3,755 | 39.44 | Asia (Japan)
 | AltaiNeandertal | ~120,000  | 50 | Asia

-Download the folder for this practice in your running container.
+Download the folder for this practice in your container.

 ```bash
 ghget https://github.com/ppgcourseUB/ppgcourse2024_week2/tree/main/Demographic_inference_from_the_multidimensional_SFS.PABLO_LIBRADO